-5.4 Free events organised by the educational institution
+5.4 Free events organised by the institution of higher education

-You may show, project or otherwise present copies at a free event organised by the educational institution, where the audience mainly consists of the institution's staff, learners and their friends and family.
+- You may show, project or otherwise present copies at a free event organised by the institution of higher education, where the audience mainly consists of the institution's staff, students and their friends and family. - The audience may also include representatives of the institution's interest groups.